 There are too many options, what should I do?

 There are a lot of options when it comes to school shoes!
 If you do find yourself struggling to decide, My Family Podiatry can help you with advice.
-We offer a No Gap* children’s foot check, a screening where a basic assessment is performed and footwear advice can be provided.
-To book a No Gap* assessment or any appointment at our clinic, call 07 3088 6116 or book through our website at www.myfamilypodiatry.com.au
+To book an assessment or any appointment at our clinic, call 07 3088 6116 or book through our website at www.myfamilypodiatry.com.au